"So much more, than you were looking for !!!"

 6-7 hours / Descent : 300 m

 After Breakfast you are assisted to board the train that departs Aguas Calientes at 08.53 am and arrives at Ollantaytambo at 10.50 am.
 The tour ends at Ollantaytambo.
-If you have time to explore this charming town try and spend a few hours here.
+If you have time, explore this charming town, relax and have lunch here!
+Try and spend a few hours here as there are many more buses in the afternoon.
 It is a lovely place to walk around, visit the Incan sites and even to spend the night;

 If you choose this overnight option, we will automatically register you for the morning train at 08:53 am train.
 If you would like another option you must indicate this very clearly and receive a clear confirmation.
 Please note if you request an afternoon train which has transport through to Cusco then the additional cost on the package witll be $15 extra but includes transport back to the main plaza in Cusco.